ThinkbotsAreFree/first.go/README.md

 # first.go

 This is my first Golang program.
-It's the repl of a tiny concatenative esolang I created to get used to Go.
+It's the REPL of a tiny concatenative esolang I created to get used to Go.

 ## Overview